DrMikeG/WiiBuzz/README.md

 Before you begin ...
 There's a few things you have to look out for when using an ESP8266: The most important thing is that it runs at 3.3V, so if you connect it to a 5V power supply, you'll kill it.
 Unlike some 3.3V Arduino or Teensy boards, the ESP8266's I/O pins are not 5V tolerant, so if you use a 5V USB-to-Serial converter, or 5V sensors etc. you'll blow it up.
-A second thing to keep in mind is that the ESP8266 can only source or sink 12mA per output pin, compared to 20-40mA for most Arduinos.
+A second thing to keep in mind is that the ESP8266 can only source or sink 12mA per output pin, compared to 20-40mA for most Arduino.

 mDNS - lets have DNS on our IOT